 The start of summer is slowly upon us.
 Festivals are gearing to gather.
 Warm weather and sunlight.
 Longer days.
 We leave behind the off season seaside beach house in Italy and head into southern France before making our way up to Paris.
-Welcome.
-Here is our week in the arts:
+Welcome to the .043rd edition of Prescriptions.
+Here is our review of the week in the arts.

 The Sony World Photography Awards is one of the most celebrated and diverse photography competitions in the world, now in its 12th year showcasing some of the best contemporary photography worldwide.
 Exhibition through May 6, 2018 at Somerset House.

 The first extensive museum survey of cultural practitioner William Cordova presents a selection of works embodying the themes that have inspired his work: transmission, alchemy, and transcendence.
 On view through October 7, 2018 at PAMM / Pérez Art Museum Miami.

 A selection of images from an exceptional journey of 30 years of photography intertwining with art without borders: the suggestive work of Jacques Olivar is a pure example of this movement.
 At Photo House through June 9, 2018.

 Martha Jungwirth alternates between abstract and figurative.
 This exhibition spans from early masterpieces to her most recent output, which is being publicly presented here for the first time.
 On view through June 3, 2018 at Albertina Museum.